majkinetor/redmine-bot/README.md

 ## Usage

-1. Clone [mm-redmine](https://github.com/majkinetor/mm-redmine) and put it in a sibling directory
+1. Clone [mm-redmine](https://github.com/majkinetor/mm-redmine) and put it in a sibling directory or install in the system location
-1. Use an existing task or add bot new one in the [tasks](./tasks) folder
+1. Use an existing task or add new one in the [tasks](./tasks) folder
 1. Create trigger mechanism (scheduled task, email scanner, RSS feed etc.)

 Mandatory configuration options: